AP-Skill-Development-Corporation/Crud/README.md

-Let’s say we want to make our site a platform where a user can add their favorite Books.
+Let’s say we want to make our site a platform where a user can open an Account.
 Nothing complex, we’ll just let a user add, edit and delete the Books.
 Let’s get started.

 ### Making CRUD application
 * Create a new project by executing the following command <br>